dannguyen/smalldata_journalism/projects/creating-visualizations-for-the-internet/09-highcharts.md

 ---
 layout: project
-title: With RaphaelJS
+title: Using the Highcharts JavaScript library
-tagline: Our own JavaScript
+tagline: Hosting all of our own code
 project: creating-viz
 project_order: 11
 ---